 What should you do if your GPU seems to be dying?

-If you notice several of the warning signs mentioned above, it is important to take steps to confirm the diagnosis and find a solution.
+If you notice several of the warning signs mentioned above, it's important to take steps to confirm the diagnosis and find a solution.
 Here are some steps to follow:

 Update your GPU drivers.